catseye/SixtyPical/README.md

 ### Efficient code

-Unlike most languages, in SixtyPical the programmer must manage memory very explicitly, selecting the registers and memory locations to store all data in.
+Unlike most conventional languages, in SixtyPical the programmer must manage memory very explicitly, selecting the registers and memory locations to store each piece of data in.
 So, unlike a C compiler such as [cc65][], a SixtyPical compiler doesn't need to generate code to handle [calling conventions][] or [register allocation][].
 This results in smaller (and thus faster) programs.

 The flagship demo, a minigame for the Commodore 64, compiles to a **930**-byte `.PRG` file.